PerseusKyogre09/Neural-Nexus/CONTRIBUTING.md

 ## Welcome

-Thank you for considering contributing to the AI Model Marketplace.
+Thank you for considering contributing to the Neural Nexus AI Model Marketplace.
 This document outlines the process and guidelines for contributing to our project.

 ## Code of Conduct